ornl-ssd/python-dev-env/_episodes/01-ipython.md

 ~~~
 {: .bash}

+IPython distinguishes commands from Python objects using the `%` symbol.
+So
+`%run` means run the Python program supplied as an argument.
+IPython calls
+these _magic_ commands and provides many different commands.
+To see a list of
+the available commands, use `%lsmagic`.

 > ## Tab Completion
 >
 > Tab completion, especially for attributes, is a convenient way to explore the